The Bullish Risk is High as Investor Anxiety Spikes

 The Fear Factor Behind the Bullish Risk

 One major positive for the market going forward is how much worry there is.
-In fact, just last week, an article talking about "The 5 Big Fears Hanging Over the Stock Market" highlighted this fact.
 This is extreme “nonsense-thinking” -- less than two weeks ago the SPX was making new multi-year highs, yet all that is spoken about now are all of the reasons not to be invested.

 Investor Sentiments Adding to the Bullish Risk Anxiety